laavanya-kumaar/ai-case-study/README.md

 Most of our clients get Tidio up and running within minutes and are seeing the value of our product within the same day.
 Our impact is twofold — you can streamline communication and increase your sales with our chatbot functionality".
 “[O]ur chatbots and sales generation features have a direct impact on return on investment and help increase sales and revenue — sometimes covering the entire cost of the Tidio subscription in one day.”

+According to G2 Stack and BuiltWith, some of the technologies that Tidio uses are HTML5, Disqus , DNSSEC, Global Site Tag, and Cloudflare CDN.

 * What specific problem is the company or project trying to solve?

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?